chackoemily/DSA_Project3_MixMatch/README.md

 # MixMatch

 A Python application for generating playlists of similar songs based on two input Spotify tracks.
+It does this by finding the shortest path between the two input songs using either the Djikstra's or A* path finding algorithm.

 ## Installation